tmhn/Sparta/node/7-forms-method-override/README.md

 </form>
 ```

 And your controller should like this.
-Remember process over code!:
+Remember, the process is more important than the code!:

 ```javascript
 function deletePost(req , res) {